Last updated on July 25th, 2023

 Many certified NVC trainers specialise in mediation.
 If you and your partner are at war with each other, I should think that an NVC mediator would be a precious and effective resource.

 Many of the tools I offer in this book are rooted in NVC.
-There’s an overview of NVC in the book’s appendix, which you can read here and the entire Chapter 13 of my book, which you can read here, demonstrates principles of NVC in ways that relate directly to you and your child.
+I wrote a short overview of NVC here and the entire Chapter 13 of my book, which you can read here, demonstrates principles of NVC in ways that relate directly to you and your child.

 Acceptance and Commitment Therapy (ACT)